mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 {% endgallery %}

-## Programming with Langchain
+## Programming with LangChain

-Langchain is a framework that helps take away the heavy lifting when programming against LLMs including OpenAI, Bedrock and LLaMa.
+LangChain is a framework that helps take away the heavy lifting when programming against LLMs including OpenAI, Bedrock and LLaMa.
 It's useful for prototyping and learning because it takes away a lot of the boilerplate work that we'd normally do, it comes with some predefined templates, and the ability to 'use' tools.
 The general consensus, currently, is that it's a great way to start, although for an actual production application a developer might want more control over the interaction, and end up doing it themselves.
 Either way, it's a good place to start for a tutorial at least.

+In the next few steps let's repeat some of the above exercises, and then move on to more complex examples like agents and tools.

 Once your Python notebook is ready, install langchain and openai in a cell.